jundalisay/superb/content/en/research/schumacher/pool-clearing/part-1.md

 ![Pool Union Graphic](https://sorasystem.sirv.com/charts/pool/poolunion.png)

 > *Superphysics Note: In the Pantrynomic system, this is the job of ISAIAH.
 The main difference is that Schumacher's system 'sells' the idle cash to the money market.
-In Pantrynomics, the idle cash stays idle and does not earn interest because its only purpose is to circulate world trade.
-This is because Adam Smith, from whom Pantrynomics is based, saw Tbills as part of the Mercantile system.
+In Supereconomics, the idle cash stays idle and does not earn interest because its only purpose is to circulate world trade.
+This is because Adam Smith, from whom Supereconomics is based, saw Tbills as part of the Mercantile system.
 This removes the need for an International Clearing Office and International Pool, as well as the costs associated with it.
 However, this creates the need for a deposit and withdrawal sysetm for the citizens of the Pool to travel to other Pool-member countries to avail of 'nonindustrialized' services instead of goods.
 This subsystem is called Resource Banking.
 Instead, idle cash in net-importer-countries are emitted back to the economy through foreign tourists coming in, and the outsourcing or export of services.